aleen42/PersonalWiki/qa/cassandra.md

     - Collating Order Preserving Partitioner(ordered):
         - Token will be a byte.
         - Configurable sorting in different languages(**en_US** by default)
-- Partition strategics and Token(including Initial Token) can be set in the file **storage-conf.xml**.
+- Partition strategies and Token(including Initial Token) can be set in the file **storage-conf.xml**.

 #### Bloom Filter